 10.4.
-A Postdoctoral Researcher Mentoring Plan (maximum of 1 page) and a Data Management Plan (maximum of 2 pages).
-See the GPG Chapter II, section C.2.j for details.
+A Postdoctoral Researcher Mentoring Plan (if postdocs will be supported by the project; maximum of 1 page) and a Data Management Plan (maximum of 2 pages).
+See the PAPPG Part I Chapter II, section C.2.j for details.